GED in a nutshell

-- At country-level, the GED will contain statistical information about the total number of and distribution of dwellings and/or buildings fractions in a country, divided by building type.
+- At country-level, the GED contains statistical information about the total number of and distribution of dwellings and/or buildings fractions in a country, divided by building type.
 A distinction is made between data for rural and urban areas, and data on residential buildings or other types of buildings (public, commercial use, etc.) that can be grouped together as ‘non-residential.
 Information on the value of buildings per square meter will be provided where possible.

-- At sub-country level (province/city), the GED will contain statistical information about the total number of and distribution of dwellings and/or buildings fractions in a region or province of a country.
+- At sub-country level (province/city), the GED contains statistical information about the total number of and distribution of dwellings and/or buildings fractions in a region or province of a country.
 A distinction is made between data for rural and urban areas, and data on residential buildings or other types of buildings (public, commercial use, etc.) that can be grouped together as ‘non-residential.
 Information on the value of buildings per square meter will be provided where possible.

 - Detailed information on single buildings will be provided when available.

 2. It is a unique product of data-fusion:

 Data from household surveys, ground surveys, maps and GIS and from remote sensing (satellite imagery) is being combined to obtain information on: